Maginoo: Moro sultanates

-In the Muslim Sultanate of Sulu and Sultanate of Maguindanao, the supreme ruler was the sultan.
+In the Muslim Sultanate of Sulu and Sultanate of Maguindanao, the supreme ruler was the sultan, an Arabic-derived title adopted after their conversion to Islam.
 The power of the sultan is counterpoised by a council of datu.
 Female nobility of these ranks were addressed as dayang ("princess"), with the sultan's daughters being known as dayang-dayang ("princess of the first degree").
 All of these titles are strictly hereditary.

 Below the royal nobility are the provincial governors (panglima) as well as wealthy people (orang kaya).
 Commoners can sometimes be promoted to nobility, known as datu sadja.
 Usually for outstanding feats or services in line of duty through display of bravery, heroism, and so on.
 Unlike true datu, the rank is only for the lifetime of the recipient and is not hereditary.

 Maranao

 The Maranao people of the Lanao region differ from other Moro sultanates in that it is not centralized.
 Instead it is a confederation of several independent Maranao states each formed by multiple clans.
 The hereditary royal class of the Maranao society are collectively known as pidtaylan, and trace their descent from the first Sultan.
 These sultans rule independent states (pengampong), which are further divided into smaller communities (pulok) ruled by hereditary datu of the kadatuan class.
 Local government units are administered by panglima (governors) and maharajah.

 The highest position in female nobility is the bai-a-labi (most exalted queen).
 This is followed by potri maamor (princess), solotan a bai (kind queen), and bai a dalomangcob (queen).
 Noble women are referred to as bayi ("lady"), while non-noble wealthy women are known as bayi a gaos (rich lady).